“I’m fighting crime with my twat.”

 Soooooo, honestly what the fuck is this?
 It’s been a while since I read something this cringe-worthy.

-Part of my bookish New Years resolutions is to tackle my backlog of Netgalley arcs that I’ve been putting off reading.
-This is one of those books.
-And it’s going to be my first ever DNF @ 48%.
+Part of my bookish New Years’ resolution is to tackle my backlog of Netgalley arcs that I’ve been slacking on reading so hard that it’s kind of embarrassing at this point.
+This is one of the books in my backlog.
+And it’s going to be my first ever DNF.

 First of all, let’s talk about how this is presented to the reader – as a detective crime fiction novel.
-But, as far as I read, this book fits that category in only the most liberal sense of the genre.
+But, as far as I read, this book fits that category in only the most basic sense.

 The main character, Jill Roberts, is a detective.
 Check.